SolidX

 • My changes are not applied -> Verify layoutChanged/dataChanged flags and corresponding payloads are returned.

-• Load-time logic is not running -> Ensure the layout has onFormLoad and the alias matches registerExtensionFunction.
+• Load-time logic is not running -> Ensure the layout has onFormLoad and the handler name matches the registered manifest entry.

 • Node not found -> Verify the node ID passed to updateNodeAttributes exists in the layout tree.